akshaypratapsigmoid/Snowflake_Assignment/Peer_Learning_Document.md

 ### Q4 Create a database assignment_db ( 5 ).

 ```
-grant create database on account to role admin; -- I ran this command from accountadmin
+grant create database on account to role admin; -- Atul ran this command from accountadmin

 CREATE DATABASE assignment_db;
 ```